 However, as with many things in life, not all online accounts are made the same.

 FDIC Coverage.
 Above all other options — interest rates, fees, etc. — the need for Federal Deposit Insurance Corporation is an absolute necessary for any banking account you open whether online or brick-and-mortar.
-As you might expect, American Express’ savings accounts are covered by the normal FDIC coverage of $250,000 per account, giving you the security of knowing your funds are guaranteed up to that limit.
+As you might expect, the American Express Personal Savings Account is covered by the normal FDIC coverage of $250,000 per account, giving you the security of knowing your funds are guaranteed up to that limit.

 Interest Rates.
-When you look at the major players in the online savings account arena (big banks that you would feel comfortable with rather than random small institutions), American Express’ online savings account has one of the highest interest rates available.
+When you look at the major players in the online savings account arena (big banks that you would feel comfortable with rather than random small institutions), American Express Personal Savings Account has one of the highest interest rates available.
 The current rate is comparable to or higher than other high-interest savings accounts such as Ally Bank, Capital One 360, CIT Bank, and EverBank.
 The difference in rates are mostly insignificant unless you are sticking thousands of dollars into the account, but nonetheless one of the highest rates is with American Express.

 Interest rates for certificates of deposit (CDs) are also competitive, and vary based on the duration of the CD.
-American Express offers CDs ranging from 6 months to 60 months.
+American Express Personal Savings Account offers CDs ranging from 6 months to 60 months.
 Because the rates change frequently, we recommend visiting our rate table for current rates:

 The only time you would ever pay a fee would be if you had an overdraft on the account, or if you incur a prepayment penalty for withdrawing principal from a CD before its maturity date.
 Since this is a savings account and you handle your online transfers online the likelihood of that is incredibly low.